Around France

 St. Paul de Mausolee in Saint-Remy -Morning tour

-St. Paul de Mausolee is the hospital-asylum where Van Gogh self-committed himself just prior to his death.
-The well-maintained site is faithfully preserved to remind visitors of the time when Van Gogh was a patient there.
-From the bedroom where Van Gogh’s wheelchair and desk sat, to the courtyard below, everything was just as he would have left them.
-A new addition to St. Paul since my last visit is the kitchen, restored to perfection.
+St. Paul de Mausolee is the hospital asylum where Van Gogh self-committed himself just before his death.
+The well-maintained site is faithfully preserved to remind visitors of when Van Gogh was a patient.
+From the bedroom where Van Gogh’s wheelchair and desk sat to the courtyard below, everything was just as he would have left it.
+Since my last visit, a new addition to St. Paul is the kitchen, restored to perfection.

 IMG_4224Saint-Rémy – Afternoon lunch and shopping

-The morning market in Saint-Remy was coming to a close when we arrived, nevertheless, there were plenty of shops open and ready to serve up everything Provencal.
-From olive oil to configures and calissons — a new sort of candy to me that’s famous in Provence.
-Cans of sardines, Camargue rice — both red and black — and flavored salts were my finds of the day.
+The morning market in Saint-Remy was coming to a close when we arrived; nevertheless, plenty of shops were open and ready to serve up everything Provencal.
+From olive oil to configures and calissons — a new sort of candy famous in Provence.
+Cans of sardines, Camargue rice — red and black — and flavored salts were my finds of the day.

 Carrières de Lumières in Les Baux de Provence- Late afternoon